WANdisco/wandisco-documentation-ldm/docs/one-time-migration.md

 ---
-id: non-live-migration
+id: one-time-migration
-title: Create a One-time migration
+title: Create a one-time migration
-sidebar_label: Create a One-time migration
+sidebar_label: Create a one-time migration
 ---

 One-time migrations do not track activity in your data during a migration.
 If you create a one-time migration, LiveData Migrator will not scan your source storage for updates to the data as the migration progresses.